 What really matters is what they do next.

 Are they hungry to learn, coachable, and excited to receive a critique so they can “get it right” the next time around?

 Or do they have a bad attitude about being “tricked” or looking “foolish?”

-Watch out for unhealthy egos—as those are the folks you don’t want on your team and shouldn’t be prospecting.
+Watch out for unhealthy egos—as those are the folks you don’t want on your network marketing business and shouldn’t be prospecting.

 At this point, give yourself a pat on the back!